 was founded to contribute to the development and diffusion of technology in mathematical sciences to support academic advancement and active exchanges among Korean mathematicians and expand the base of women in mathematics.

 The Mexican Mathematical Society has recently set up La Comisión de Equidad y Género (A commision for equality and gender).
 Under their initiative, Mexican women in mathematics had their first meeting in January 2014.

 held their first meeting at Quaid-e-Azam University, Islamabad in April 2014.
-They are in the process of setting up their organisation and intend to meet once every year.
+They are in the process of setting up their organisation.
+A second meeting is being planned for 2017.

 This is an organization of women (men are accepted as members as well).
 Goals: self-organization of the Russian scientific community, professional and moral support for women in science and education, unification of the effort of scientists, academics, teachers and students with the aim of preservation and development of science and education in Russia.

 AWSE has many conferences, mainly on mathematics, mathematical modeling, applications of mathematics in other sciences (biology, ecology, economics etc.), and teaching of these subjects at the university level, and also on outreach and interrelations of the scientific community with schools.
 The chair is Galina Riznichenko, firstname.lastname@example.org.
 Galina is a professor of biophysics at Moscow StateUniversity.

 The first meeting of the Senegalese Women in Mathematics Association (SWMA) was held on July 8-9, 2016 at AIMS-Senegal in Mbour, Senegal as part of the CWM funded AWMA/WEST AFRICAN REGIONAL FORUM 2016.
 This was the first meeting of AWMA for the Western African region.

 SWMA is part of AWMA, African Women in Maths Association.
 For more information, please see the AWMA website.